EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 console.log( text );
 ```

-And a practical example to format numbers into dollar values:
+And a practical example to format numbers into dollar amounts:

 ```javascript
 function dollabillsyall(strings, ...values) {